nanofuxion/hstk-int-react-native-take-home-1/README.md

 - The show more button will dissapear after being pressed.

 ## Part Two
-At this point, *copy and past all of your code from PartOne.js into PartTwo.js*.
+At this point, *copy and paste all of your code from PartOne.js into PartTwo.js*.
 Do not modify `PartOne.js` after this.
 Work on `PartTwo.js` for part two.

 ### Fetching Data (20 points)
 Now we would like to fetch data from our backend to show to our users instead of using the data from `src/localPlaceholderData.js`